FIFA World Cup 2022 Live Streaming & TV Channels Guide, Broadcasting Rights

 Bell Media has snagged the Canadian rights to the FIFA World Cup of soccer from 2015 through 2022.
 Bell Media will cover the FIFA World Cup 2022 using its sports TV channels TSN and TSN2, its TSN Radio network, its TSN dot ca website and its TSN Mobile TV offering.
 Bell Media will also present French-language coverage on Quebec TV market assets, including its RDS cable sports channel.

-PTV Sports and Ten Sports are the official broadcasters in Pakistan for the 2022 FIFA World Cup, PTV Sports own exclusive telecast rights for all matches played in this tournament; they also acquired OTT (Audio, Video, and other media services via the internet) right.
+ARY Digital Network is the official broadcasters in Pakistan for the 2022 FIFA World Cup, ARY Digital Network own exclusive telecast rights for all matches played in this tournament.
 For New Zealand audience’s, SKY Sport NZ is the official broadcaster, they can tune to SKY for the live coverage of the event.

 The European Broadcasting Union has secured all exclusive media rights for the 2022 FIFA World Cup in Europe.
 The new FIFA/EBU deal covers the rights for 37 countries in Europe.
 SBS is already the exclusive broadcast rights holder in Australia for the 2022 FIFA World Cup.
 SBS also offers live streaming of TV channels on your laptop and desktop computer or mobile via SBS On Demand.